-The main playground at Elizabeth Park is classified as a "Destination Playground" under the Parks Division classification system.
+The main playground at Elizabeth Park is classified as a destination playground under the Parks and Recreation Division classification system.
 Destination Playgrounds are recognised throughout the city as playgrounds that people will travel to especially to enjoy the play facilities, and in some cases, other attractions.

 A neighbourhood playground consisting of a seesaw and swings is located further along John Street towards the eastern side of the park.
+The future of this play space will be considered through the Play Strategy.